 The image is imported, top and side views and then we calibrate it to our desired size.
 Once we have the image DevFus Foam 2 creates outlines of the top and side views, but these usually need to be manipulated.

-We are then asked for the size of foam to use and from that the formers are generated.
-Unless its a very simple design these will most likely need some work.
+We are then asked for the size of foam to use and from that, the formers are generated.
+Unless it’s a very simple design these will most likely need some work.
 The first video is an overview and shows the basic operation.

 Once we have the formers we have some options for spars, lightening holes and sheeting.
 DevFus Foam 2 introduced wing and canopy slots options.
-On my Hawker Hurricane I had to make a template for the wing slot and eyeball it on the fuselage and cut out the recess for the wing.
+On my Hawker Hurricane, I had to make a template for the wing slot and eyeball it on the fuselage and cut out the recess for the wing.
 It was a bit tricky but worked out OK.

-What do we need to get started.
+What do we need to get started?

 - DevFus Foam 2

-- CNC Foam cutter
+- CNC Foam cutter with a control board

 - Windows Computer 32 or 64bit